tokenami/tokenami/README.md

 ### Design systems with Tokenami

 Integrating a design system built with Tokenami is straightforward.
-Simply include the `tokenami.config.js` file and corresponding stylesheet from the design system in your project as follows:
+Include the `tokenami.config.js` file and corresponding stylesheet from the design system in your project:

 ```tsx
 import { tokenamiConfig as designSystemConfig } from '@acme/design-system';